-Perspective | My mother and her friends couldn’t get covid vaccine appointments so they turned to a stranger for help.
+Perspective | My mother and her friends couldn’t get coronavirus vaccine appointments, so they turned to a stranger for help.
 He’s 13.

 “His business?”

-“Oh, he runs a tech support business, where he fixes problems with your computers and phones, and researches how to save you money on your cell phone plan.
+“Oh, he runs a tech support business, where he fixes problems with your computers and phones, and researches how to save you money on your cellphone plan.
 He’s saved me, oh, thousands of dollars.
 Has his own website and everything.”

 “At thirteen?”

 “Yes, such a boy you never saw,” she continued.
 “I went to his bar mitzvah, which was virtual because of the pandemic.
-He refused gifts and didn’t want a party, he just wanted donations for a community composting program he’s started.”
+He refused gifts and didn’t want a party.
+He just wanted donations for a community composting program he’s started.”

 “What makes him so good at getting vaccine appointments?”
 I asked.